Generic Name: Topiramate Tablets (toe PYRE a mate)

 - Avoid driving and doing other tasks or actions that call for you to be alert until you see how Topamax (topiramate tablets) affects you.

-- Sweating less, heat stroke, and deadly high body temperatures have happened with Topamax (topiramate tablets).
+- Sweating less and high body temperatures have happened with Topamax (topiramate tablets).
+Sometimes, this has led to the need for treatment in a hospital.
 Be careful in hot weather and while being active.
 Call your doctor right away if you have a fever or you do not sweat during activities or in warm temperatures.

 - Patients who take Topamax (topiramate tablets) may be at a greater risk of having thoughts or actions of suicide.
 The risk may be greater in people who have had these thoughts or actions in the past.
 Call the doctor right away if signs like low mood (depression), nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
 Call the doctor right away if any thoughts or actions of suicide occur.